Phoenix Personal Injury Attorney

 When pursuing a personal injury claim, you need an attorney who will aggressively fight for your interests.
 Our Phoenix personal injury attorney at IBF Law Group is prepared to assist you in a wide variety of personal injury cases.
 We are empathetic to the emotional, practical, and monetary hardships you can experience when recovering from an injury and will do everything possible to advocate for you and pursue the compensation you deserve.

-To see how we can help you with your personal injury claim, call (602) 833-1110 or contact us online to schedule a free consultation.
+To see how we can help you with your personal injury claim, call (602) 833-1110 or contact us online to schedule a consultation.

 Moving Quickly to File Personal Injury Claims

 If you are injured as a result of someone else’s negligence and wish to seek compensation, you will need to act efficiently.
 The statute of limitations for personal injury claims in Arizona is 2 years from the date you suffered the injury.

 There are some situations where you can potentially pursue a personal injury claim beyond the traditional statute of limitations.
 In situations where an incident resulted in an injury that you did not realize existed until a later date, you will in many situations have 2 years from the date of the discovery of that injury.
 For example, a slip and fall scenario could result in a fractured rib, which you do not learn about until you visit your doctor several weeks later.

 Our team is familiar with Arizona’s statutes of limitations surrounding personal injury cases and can work to ensure your claim is efficiently filed.
 If you only later discovered an injury as a result of an incident, we can help you understand if you may have a case.

 When we say we want to help you pursue “damages” in a personal injury claim, we are referring to compensation a victim may be legally entitled to.
 The laws defining damages varies by state, but in Arizona, there are two categories of damages that can be considered.